core-wg/oscore/draft-ietf-core-object-security.md

 Additionally to the previous section, the following applies when Observe is supported.

-#### Partial IV Processing
+#### Replay Protection for Nofifications

 A client receiving a notification SHALL compare the Partial IV of a received notification with the Notification Number associated to that Observe registration.
 The ordering of notifications after OSCORE processing MUST be aligned with the Partial IV.
 The client MAY do so by copying the least significant bytes of the Partial IV into the Observe option, before passing it to CoAP processing.
 The client MAY ignore an Outer Observe option value.
 If the verification of the response succeeds, and the received Partial IV was greater than the Notification Number, then the client SHALL update the corresponding Notification Number with the received Partial IV.
 The client MUST stop processing notifications with a Partial IV which has been previously received.
 An application MAY require the client to discard notifications which have Partial IV less than the Notification Number.

 If messages are processed concurrently, the Partial IV needs to be validated a second time after decryption and before updating the replay protection data.
 The operation of validating the Partial IV and updating the replay protection data MUST be atomic.

-#### Observe In Intermediaries {#observe-replay-processing}
+#### Re-registration Processing {#observe-replay-processing}

-In order to support intermediaries making re-registration of observations (see 3.3.1 of {{RFC7641}}), a server receiving an Observe registration with Token, Kid and Partial IV identical to a previously stored registration, and which decrypts without error SHALL not treat it as a replay and SHALL respond with a notification.
+In order to allow intermediaries to re-register their interest in a resource (see 3.3.1 of {{RFC7641}}), a server receiving an Observe registration with Token, Kid and Partial IV identical to a previously received registration, and which decrypts without error SHALL not treat it as a replay and SHALL respond with a notification.
 The notification may be a cached copy of the latest sent notification (with the same Token, Kid and Partial IV) or it may be a newly generated notification with a fresh Partial IV.

 ## Losing Part of the Context State {#context-state}